grimreaper/cpython/Doc/library/smtplib.rst

    specified in :rfc:`5322`\: *from_addr* is set to the :mailheader:`Sender`
    field if it is present, and otherwise to the :mailheader:`From` field.
    *to_addrs* combines the values (if any) of the :mailheader:`To`, :mailheader:`Cc`, and :mailheader:`Bcc` fields from *msg*.
+If there's no *Date* header inside the message, ``send_message`` will add one to the data.
    If exactly one set of :mailheader:`Resent-*` headers appear in the message, the regular headers are ignored and the :mailheader:`Resent-*` headers are used instead.
 If the message contains more than one set of :mailheader:`Resent-*` headers, a :exc:`ValueError` is raised, since there is no way to unambiguously detect the most recent set of :mailheader:`Resent-` headers.

    ``send_message`` serializes *msg* using :class:`~email.generator.BytesGenerator` with ``\r\n`` as the *linesep*, and